AadityaChaturvedy/iit-placement-portal/README.md

 ### Student Login

-For student login after registration the email address is: <Student ID>@iit.edu.in
+For student login after registration the email address is: "Student ID"@iit.edu.in